Brick Veneer vs Double Brick: What’s the Difference?

 As you can see, it’s essential to have a decent idea surrounding home construction.
 But not everyone is savvy in this area which is why having a building inspector is so important.
 For example, you may not know the difference between brick veneer vs double brick but, an inspector does.
 In addition, they’ll tell you if there are any concerns you need to consider before making your purchase decision, so you can buy a home that will be a dream home for the long term.

-Ben Paterson is the Director and Building Inspector at Safeguard Inspections, a Brisbane building and pest inspection Business specialising in pre-purchase building and pest inspections.
+Ben Paterson is the Director and Building Inspector at Safeguard Inspections, a Brisbane building and pest inspection Business specializing in pre-purchase building and pest inspections.